1. What is the present perfect tense?

 3. They have travelled.

 The use of have (or has for the third-person singular) indicates the present aspect, while the past participle of the verb expresses the completed action or state.
-The present perfect tense is used to describe past actions or experiences that have a connection to the present.
-It emphasises the result, impact, or relevance of the past event on the current situation.
-It is often accompanied by time expressions such as already, just, recently, or since, which provide further context.
+The present perfect tense emphasises the result, impact, or relevance of the past event on the current situation.
+It usually pairs with time expressions such as already, just, recently, or since.

 The present perfect tense is used to talk about actions or events that started in the past and connect to the present.
 It is formed with the present tense of the verb have and the past participle of the main verb.